Table of Contents Show

 5. Mental Health Progress

 Ask them about how far and well you have progressed during whatever therapy session you took.
 Ask about the areas where you need to work and improve the most.
-Ask them to share methods and tips to keep your mind off stressful and anxious stuff.
+Ask them to share methods and tips to keep your mind off stressful and anxious 3stuff.

 6. Ask the Therapist About their Life

-It is alright to talk about their life, and it is up to the therapist to share what they feel is relevant for their patient to know and how it will be beneficial for their personal growth.
+It is alright to talk about their life, and it is up to the therapist4 to share what they feel is relevant for their patient to know and how it will be beneficial for their personal growth.

 7. Talk About your Relationship Dynamics